Meet Our Staff

 Stan Johnson has been a contract organizer with ACPP since 1995.
 He has a B.A. from California State University, Fresno, and a master's degree in urban and regional planning from Alabama A&M University.
 Based in Birmingham, he works to expand ACPP's outreach and growth in north Alabama, including the Anniston, Birmingham and Huntsville areas.

 Shakita Jones is an ACPP organizer.
 She is a Montgomery native and a graduate of Troy University with a B.S. in social work.
 She has a master’s degree in public administration and a nonprofit management certification from Auburn University at Montgomery.
 Her experience as a social worker serving low-income HIV/AIDS patients and hospice clients led her to join the ACPP staff in 2008 to work for more humane state policies.
 She covers the central belt of counties across Alabama.

 Chris Sanders is ACPP's communications director.
-He is a lifelong Alabama resident and a two-time graduate of the University of Alabama, where he earned a B.A. in journalism and political science and a J.D.
+He is a lifelong Alabama resident, a member of the Alabama State Bar and a two-time graduate of the University of Alabama, where he earned a B.A. in journalism and political science and a J.D.
 He is a former editor of The Crimson White and was an articles editor for the Alabama Law Review.
 He joined the ACPP staff in 2007 as a policy analyst on tax and budget issues and became communications director in 2013.